-Factors that may cause actual results to vary materially include, but are not limited to, extended COVID-19 related suspension of activities and negative impacts on our suppliers, contractors, employees and customers; extended delays in return to normal operations due to COVID-19 related challenges; changes in commodity and power prices, changes in market demand for our products, changes in interest and currency exchange rates, acts of governments and the outcome of legal proceedings, inaccurate geological and metallurgical assumptions (including with respect to the size, grade and recoverability of materials and equipment, government action or delays in the receipt of government approvals, industrial disturbances or other job action, adverse weather conditions and unanticipated events related to health, safety and environmental matters), union labour disputes, political risk, social unrest, failure of customers or counterparties (including logistics suppliers) to perform their contractual obligations, changes in our credit ratings, unanticipated increases in costs to construct our development projects, difficulty in obtaining permits, inability to address concerns regarding permits of environmental impact assessments, and changes or further deterioration in general economic conditions.
+Factors that may cause actual results to vary materially include, but are not limited to: extended COVID-19 related suspension of activities and negative impacts on our suppliers, contractors, employees and customers; extended delays in return to normal operations due to COVID-19 related challenges; changes in commodity and power prices, changes in market demand for our products; changes in interest and currency exchange rates; acts of governments and the outcome of legal proceedings; inaccurate geological and metallurgical assumptions (including with respect to the size, grade and recoverability of mineral reserves and resources); unanticipated sufficiently including failure of plant, equipment or processes to operate in accordance with specifications or expectations, cost escalation, unavailability of materials and equipment, government action or delays in the receipt of government approvals, industrial disturbances or other job action, adverse weather conditions and unanticipated events related to health, safety and environmental matters); union labour disputes; political risk; social unrest; failure of customers or counterparties (including logistics suppliers) to perform their contractual obligations; changes in our credit ratings; unanticipated increases in costs to construct our development projects, difficulty in obtaining permits; inability to address concerns regarding permits of environmental impact assessments; current and new technologies relating to our Elk Valley water treatment efforts and other sustainability goals and targets may not perform as anticipated or may not be available, and ongoing monitoring may reveal unexpected environmental conditions requiring additional remedial measures; and changes or further deterioration in general economic conditions.
 EBITDA improvements may be impacted by the effectiveness of our projects, actual commodity prices and sales volumes, among other matters.
 QB2 timing may be impacted by delays in obtaining permits and other approvals.
-Current and new technologies relating to our Elk Valley water treatment efforts may not perform as anticipated, and ongoing monitoring may reveal unexpected environmental conditions requiring additional remedial measures.
+Timing of first producti